heymichaelp/whack-a-mole/README.md

 ## Component Architecture

 The application uses React for building the interface.
 As you'll note from the components, the application is very simple.
 The `App` and `Dashboard` components are for starting the game and choosing the difficulty level, and for handling "routing". `Game` renders the grid of `Hole` components, which are responsible for the displaying and hiding of the mole and for listening to the click event.

+## Difficulty Level

+Once I wrote the initial approach, I realized that it would be very simple to introduce difficulty levels.
+A difficulty level is defined as thus:

+* Number of holes
+* Number of moles per round
+* Seconds until round is over

+For number of moles per round and seconds until round is over, I applied some logic.
+For number of moles, I have a min and max range from which each round chooses a random number.
+Then, for the seconds until the round is over, a start and end duration is specified and we calculate the steps down from the max to the min based on the number of rounds.
+So, for example, if we have the range specified as `10000...5000`, and we have `5` rounds, we step down as `[10000, 9000, 8000, 7000, 6000]` (this range is not inclusive).
+This means the game play speeds up from round to round.

 ## Graphics